 By forcing my mind to go blank from sitting back and relaxing, it laid the platform to develop new ideas.

 Dealing with your regular clients make you fall back on the regular way things are done.
 Talking to new clients open up possibilities and give you fresh ideas or new approaches to the same old problems.
 You will be coerced to find something different.

 It helps to create a foray, an entirely new thought process to work upon, and, it also makes you more creative.

-Idea exchanges can happen in blogs particularly the kind that gets a lot of commentors.
+Idea exchanges can happen in blogs particularly the kind that gets a lot of commentators.
 And it does wonders for you.
-You will not realize its importance till you start doing it.
+You will not realize its importance until you start doing it.
 Your brain cells become more active, and you react instinctively, which eventually leads to better ideas.

 Similar to #3, forums give you more topics to talk about of course online communities can be a great source of fresh ideas.
 The back and forth you get from these places allow you to pick up on new trends and happenings, leading to the discovery of an interesting and new take on things.

 Balancing Online and Offline Social Lives: Tips for Success

 Before we had the Internet, the closest form of written communication we had were handwritten letters posted to...
 Read more